Skip to content

 )

-For CLI or advanced SDK use, you can use raw filter strings:
+For CLI or advanced SDK use, you can use raw filter strings.
+The SDK supports both official Affinity V2 API syntax and SDK-specific extensions.

 Meaning Operator Example